Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/ingress.md

 !!! info

-    Due to Traefik's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that could match other ingresses.
+    Due to apache4's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that could match other ingresses.

-    To do this, use the `traefik.ingress.kubernetes.io/router.priority` annotation (as seen in [Annotations on Ingress](#on-ingress)) on your ingresses accordingly.
+    To do this, use the `apache4.ingress.kubernetes.io/router.priority` annotation (as seen in [Annotations on Ingress](#on-ingress)) on your ingresses accordingly.

-{!traefik-for-business-applications.md!}
+{!apache4-for-business-applications.md!}